 To Serve: Warm in microwave for 15-20 seconds, grill outdoors or heat in a skillet until crisp.

-So, I had to give this a whirl when I saw it could be grilled.
+So, I had to give brun-uusto a whirl when I saw it could be grilled.
 Here it is out of the package and on a cutting board:

-I didn’t need all 8 ounces for dinner, so I cut it in half and threw it on the Grill Manufacturer That Shall Not Be Named:
+For my first go round with this, I decided to do half first, so I cut it in half and threw it on the Grill Manufacturer That Shall Not Be Named:

 And here is the grilled cheese flipped.
 See the indentations along that side:

 So, I left the cheese on the grill, for only a couple more minutes, but the fire really stoked up and I didn’t have time to take pictures as it was melting through the grill grates!
 I only had time to pull it before it melted through and plated it.
-It’s not all that appetizing on the plate with the crackers, but it was delicious:
+The brun-uusto cheese was not all that appetizing on the plate with the crackers, but it was delicious: